mrkgnao/learn-reflex/README.md

 There's ... still a lot of work to do design-wise, but let's first try to understand the big chunk of code you just pasted into some editor and built.

-# The stuff that functional reactive programming is made of
+# The stuff that FRP is made of

 There are many implementations of FRP, but all of them are based on the observation that applications that react to user input (*reactive* applications) can be broken into interacting pieces that fall into one of the following two categories: